-The odorant inlet manifold & bulk odorant filter assembly, figure 172, is located adjacent to each pump / verometer assembly and performs the following functions:
+The bulk odorant filter assembly, figure 172, is located on the back lower left corner of the system enclosure and performs the following functions:

-- Provides the system's odorant supply connection by means of a 1/4" FNPT connection located on the back of the enclosure. - · Provides a pressure gage to show odorant supply pressure from storage tank. - Provides an odorant supply isolation valve. - Houses the first of two odorant filter systems within the 7300G System. - Acts as the odorant return manifold during system purge operations, refer to Conducting a Forward Purge in Section 12, page 74.
+- Provides the system's odorant supply connection by means of a 1/4" FNPT connection located on the filter assembly. - Houses the first of two odorant filter systems within the 7300G System. - Acts as the odorant return manifold during system purge operations, refer to Conducting a Forward Purge in Section 12, page 74.